 GIGO - BBC Radio 4

 This comedy-drama stars Alun Armstrong as a man whose obsession with acausal connections - lunar eclipses, the meaning of time - starts to take over his life.
-Is he living in a quantum dream or is the dream living him?

-Also broadcast on NDR Hamburg April 1992.
+Also broadcast on NDR Hamburg.

 RANDLE'S SCANDALS - BBC Radio 4